 The registration process involves:

-- Submitting the completed LPA forms to the OPG
+- Submitting the completed LPA forms to the OPG (online or by post)

-- Paying the registration fee
+- Paying the £82 registration fee per LPA

 Handling Objections

-Common reasons for objections include:
+Common reasons for delays or rejection include:

 - Incomplete or incorrect information on the forms